 For many older adults, spending their golden years at home might seem little more than an aspiration.
-However, even senior citizens who face physical and cognitive challenges could have options beyond a retirement home or assisted living facility.
+However, our Brooklyn elder law attorney adds, even senior citizens who face physical and cognitive challenges could have options beyond a retirement home or assisted living facility.

 Aging in Place

 Aging in place is a term often used to describe an individual’s choice to grow older in their current home.
 Some people prefer aging in place over common alternatives, such as retirement homes, because it affords them an opportunity to spend their golden years in a familiar environment.

 Unfortunately, many adults worry that aging in place could pose certain obstacles: they might fear burdening their loved ones, or worry whether they can receive medical care in the event of an emergency.